skatkov/carriage/README.md

 Carriage.build(items, tag: 'my_attribution_tag', locale: :uk)
 ```
-* Every item should be a hash, with `ASIN` or `OfferListingId` keys provided.
-By default quantity is 1.
+* Every item should be a hash, with `ASIN` or `OfferListingId` keys provided (case doesn't matter).
+By default quantity is 1 for every product, but you can provide any ther quantity parameter.
 * Carriage.build also requires `:tag` attribute and defaults to `locale: :us` if nothing else was provided.

 ## Getting help